- Cal South State Cup Youth Soccer Tournament

-The tournament brings 48 teams and approximately 750 families to Escondido from all over Southern California.
-Cal South will be using all 8 fields for the 12, 13, and 14 and above boys and girls divisions in the quarter final and semi-final elimination rounds.
-Families will be dining, shopping, and lodging in Escondido and surrounding areas.
+The tournament will be hosting 64, 32, and 16 single elimination rounds.
+Over 1,100 families will be traveling to Escondido from all over Southern California for the tournament.
+Cal South will be using all 8 fields for the 15 and up boy’s divisions.
+Families will be dining, shopping and lodging in Escondido during the tournament.

 Major Projects Update

 Commercial / Office:

 - Escondido Research and Technology Center – East (ERTC) (Developer: James McCann) – Project review and communications with the applicant are on-going but there are no new milestones to report this week: This is a 72,000 square foot medical office building proposed on the east side of Citracado Parkway across from Palomar Medical Center located at 2130 Citracado Parkway.
 A grading permit has been issued by the Engineering Division.
 Building plans have been submitted for plan check.
 A grading plan for a temporary parking lot to serve the hospital was approved June 13, 2016, and the parking lot is now under construction.

 - Escondido Research and Technology Center – West (ERTC) (Developer: James McCann) – Project review and communications with the applicant are on-going but there are no new milestones to report this week: This is a 144,000 sq. ft. development involving two medical office buildings proposed on the west side of Citracado Parkway across from Palomar Medical Center located at 2097 – 2175 Citracado Parkway.
 A grading permit has been issued by the Engineering Division.
 Esgil and the Planning Division have approved the building plans.
 A modified building permit to add a linear accelerator has been approved.
 A fee deferral agreement has been signed and the building permit was issued June 23, 2016.
 A revised grading plan recently has been approved and grading is underway.